Finding Alternatives to Google Adsense

 - In-article: Ad units will open in a section of the webpage that Infolinks deems most likely to receive clicks, which tends to be anywhere above the fold.
 You can also use an HTML identifier to specify where the ad should appear every time.

-Compared to other advertising services I’ve tried, Infolinks offers the easiest to implement and most user friendly ad units.
+Compared to other advertising networks I’ve tried, Infolinks offers the easiest solution to pushing updates in real time.
 On top of that, the ad unit loading speed is impressively faster than Google Adsense, which means a better experience for your website traffic.
-Website speed is a huge deal, as 53% of users will abandon a webpage if it takes more than 3 seconds to load.
-If you want to give Infolinks a try, here is my referral link.
+Website speed is a big deal, as 53% of users will abandon a webpage if it takes more than 3 seconds to load.
+If you want to give Infolinks a try, you can sign up at this link.

-Being that it’s the contextual ads program for both Yahoo and Bing, Media.net has steez in the online advertising community.
-As much as I dislike the Yahoo and (moreso) Bing browsers personally, their international usage does indicate that people use them, and where people go, advertisers flow.
-Many of the other advertising platforms I found have very few ad options, due to the low amount of advertisers that they work with.
+Being the contextual ads program for both Yahoo and Bing, Media.net has earned its stripes in the online advertising community.
+Although people dislike Yahoo and (moreso) Bing, their international usage does indicate that people are actively engaging on the web browsers, and where people go, advertisers do too.
+Many of the other advertising networks I found have minimal ad options, which is likely the result of low browser support.
+Because of it's affiliation with Yahoo and Bing, Media.net seems like a good choice for the long term.

 Media.net also has a great support team.
 As soon as my account was up and running, I received an email from a member of their Publishing Partners team, who helped me finish my account set up and optimize my ad appearance.
 It does appear that their native ad units do not scale properly, but my representative was able to make an adjustment on his end that fixed the issue.
 When in doubt, ask!

-In combination with Infolinks, Media.net offers a different ad experience that makes my webpages appear more organic and less spammy.
-There’s no penalty for having both ad services being used, as long as your UI remains user friendly.
-Like most advertising platforms, Infolinks and Media.net require application approval.
-In my case, these got approved in 1-2 business days.
-Applications will require you to submit your address, website URLs, and SSN/Tax IDs.
-They are required by law to gather this information from you.
+In combination with Infolinks, Media.net offers a different ad experience that makes my website appear more organic and less spammy.
+There’s no penalty for having both ad services being used in the background, as long as your UI remains friendly and uncluttered.
+Like most advertising platforms, Infolinks and Media.net require application approval, which typically means telling the network how many organic visits your website get per month, the websites category (blog, entertainment, etc), etc. In my case, my website got approved in 1-2 business days.
+Applications will also require you to submit your mailing address and SSN/Tax IDs.
+They are required by law to gather this information from you, because they pay you!

-The third and final advertising solution I found was Awin.com, and their ads are the ones I use most.
-Much like Infolinks and Media.net, Awin gives you simple code to enter on your site wherever you want the ads to appear.
-What's great about Awin is that you get to choose exactly which ads are being presented on your site- so no risk of random ads showing up to your visitors.
-Awin does require membership to join, followed by applications to partner with the various advertisers it works with.
-These barriers of entry mitigate low quality advertisers/publishers, making it a valuble affiliate network.
-Check out Awin.com.
+The third and (in my opinion) best advertising network I found is Awin.com, and their ads are the ones currently present on this article!
+Much like Infolinks and Media.net, Awin gives you simple code to inject into your website directly, wherever you want ads to appear.
+What's great about Awin is that you get to choose exactly which ads are being presented on your site- so there's no risk of random ads showing up to your visitors.
+Awin does require membership to join, followed by additional applications for each partner whos ads you with to display on your site.
+These barriers of entry mitigate low quality advertisers/publishers, making it a higher valued affiliate network.
+You can learn more/sign up on Awin.com.